ArthurClerjon/aclerjon.github.io/_projects/EQUALS.md

 </a>
 <p style="font-size: 0.9rem;">Figure: Optimal mix of PV and wind by region (a), and by latitude (b), minimizing the need for dispatchable power.
 Source: ECOS 2025.</p>

 Overall, this figure shows an optimal mixes of PV and wind that would minimize dispatchable power sources.
-To go further, here a some of the folowing steps:
+To go further, here a some of the following steps:

-- Increasing model complexity: to include interconnexions, existing low-carbon dispatchable sources (hydro and nuclear)
+- Increasing model complexity: to include interconnections, existing low-carbon dispatchable sources (hydro and nuclear)
 - Adding regional and fglobal environmental  constraints, such as greenhouse gas budgets, land availability, etc. to assess how these constraints impact balances between power sources in each region.
-- Building prospective energy demand and supplys time-series, accounting for future climates and energy demand paterns.
+- Building prospective energy demand and supply time-series, accounting for future climates and energy demand patterns.
 - etc.

 ## Related Page and References